9 Types of Hawks in North Carolina

 8. Northern Goshawk

 If you are seeking to know the various types of hawks in North Carolina, the northern goshawk is one and is a large and powerful raptor of the Accipitridae family.
-These birds are found in wilderness areas across North America, Europe, and Asia.
+These birds are found in wilderness areas in North America, Europe, and Asia.
 They once had an even larger range but have experienced declines over time due to deforestation and fragmentation of their habitat caused by human activity.

 This strong sense of parental responsibility helps make sure the chicks survive long enough to contribute offspring to the next generation – Thus, enabling this magnificent bird of prey’s survival in our ever-changing world.